gfickel/gfickel.github.io/_posts/2024-02-23-making-your-gpu-go-brrr-programing-a-network-layer-in-cuda.markdown

 (I will not dive into all the details on how CUDA works, but I suggest you check [this video](https://www.youtube.com/watch?v=nOxKexn3iBo) by Jeremy Howard to see a great explanation about it!)

 The first thing we need to do is decide how we are going to model this in CUDA.
-I believe the most sensible approach is to create a thread for each element on the input Tensor, for both forward and backward passes.
+I believe the most sensible approach is to use a single thread for each element on the input Tensor, for both forward and backward passes.
 And to finally implement it, we can use the [Numba library](https://numba.pydata.org/), which is a JIT compiler for Python with support for CUDA, SIMD, and even threading.
 But for our case, we are more interested in the CUDA dev environment, especially the [CUDA simulator](https://numba.pydata.org/numba-doc/latest/cuda/simulator.html#simulator).

 To start, the first thing we must do is set NUMBA_ENABLE_CUDASIM='1' as an environment variable before we import Numba.
 Then we just need to add the @cuda.jit decorator on top of our CUDA kernel function and we are good to go!